With a Dream So Proud: The Life of Stephen Vincent Benet

 This book can be purchased through ekphrasticexpressions.com or by contacting Suzanne Bruce: Scbruce@sbcglobal.net

-This is an Award-winning book that recently earned acclaim from the prestigious Next Generation Indie Book Awards as a finalist in General Fiction/Novel (Under 80,000 words) and Ebook fiction."
+This is an Award-winning book that has earned acclaim from the prestigious Next Generation Indie Book Awards as a finalist in General Fiction/Novel (Under 80,000 words) and Ebook fiction."

 The Book of Joel